+Reefs regulate carbon dioxide levels in the water and prevent shoreline erosion by mitigating the effects of offshore currents and hurricanes.
+Florida possesses the third-largest reef system in the world.
+Disruption of reef biodiversity can trigger a loss of the reef as a whole.
+This is particularly true in the Florida Keys.
 “Coral bleaching,” triggered by high water temperatures, has caused significant reef damage in Florida.
-When water is too warm, corals expel the algae (zooxanthellae) living in their tissues, causing coral to turn completely white.
+When water is too warm, corals expel the algae (zooxanthellae) living in their tissues, causing the coral to turn completely white.
 Corals are under considerable stress and subject to high mortality if bleaching events occur too frequently or other significant threats are present.
 Unfortunately for Florida’s reefs, other threats are present.

 The intentional or accidental release of two species of lionfish (genus Pterois) into local waters over the past 30 years is causing further harm to Florida’s reefs and fisheries.
-Large lionfish populations now exist in the Caribbean, western Atlantic, and Gulf of Mexico.
+Large lionfish populations now exist in the Caribbean, western Atlantic, and the Gulf of Mexico.
 Native to the Indian Ocean and the Pacific, lionfish have no known significant local predators.
 With its formidable venomous spinal tissue, sit-and-wait ambush tendencies, and the ability to consume prey more than half of its length, the lionfish is quite the intimidating predator to smaller fish and invertebrates, many of which are important to keeping reefs clear of algae.

 Corals, when stressed, also become susceptible to disease.
 A previously unknown coral disease called stony coral tissue loss disease appeared in the upper Keys in 2014 and has since spread throughout the entire reef – more bad news for a reef that has lost half of its coral over the last two centuries.